jakartaee/batch-tck/jakarta.batch.arquillian.exec-parent/README.md

 * Uses this maven artifact as the parent
 * Contains the Arquillian container for the target runtime, including all its dependencies and configuration for it
-* (Optionally) Create `test.properties` file with properties for the test execution.
-You can find the defaults in the file `tck.default.sleep.time.properties` in this project
+* (Optionally but strongly recommended) Contains the `maven-dependency-plugin` in the list of plugins.
+This plugin is pre-configured in the parent POM to copy test resources from the TCK artifact
 * (Optionally) Specify to exclude some artifacts on the maven test classpath from the Arquillian test deployment with the `artifact-group-prefixes-to-ignore` system property if they cause problems